AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-alternative-data-layer.md

 >[!CONTEXTUALHELP]
 >id="cja-upgrade-data-layer"
 >title="Send data layer to Adobe"
->abstract="Instead of sending data through an XDM object, you can send your entire data layer to Adobe through the data object.<br><br>This alternative upgrade method is mutually exclusive to using AppMeasurement logic, because both methods accomplish the same task."
+>abstract="Instead of sending data through an XDM object, you can send your entire data layer to Adobe through the data object.<br><br>This option saves implementation time by allowing you to map your data layer to XDM, rather than populating an XDM object from scratch.
+However, this mapping is a large amount of work because there will be a significant amount of data that Adobe can't readily interpret.
+This option also introduces additional complexity over time because any field you add to your data later in the future must be mapped to XDM in the datastream."

 <!-- markdownlint-enable MD034 -->